Jump to:

 games

-(only the tube-shaped ones; they can be hard to find for some reason
+(only the tube-shaped ones).
+They can be hard to find as

 end, index and middle fingers at other end, and arched palms